 - Thumbs – 20%

 5. 6 out of 10 office workers suffer from wrist pain: In a 2008 report by the BLS, 60% of computer workers in the US have wrist pain.
 One reason for this is poor ergonomics, with 51.2% of these employees stating that their keyboards are placed too high.
+An ergonomic mouse and keyboard may help.
 Another reason for this is a lack of taking breaks: 49.7% of workers do not take adequate computer breaks when working.

 6. Up to 23.8% more women complain of RSI symptoms compared to men: More women have poor office health compared to men.
 A workforce survey by the Federal Institute for Occupational Safety and Health found that 63.5% of women experience neck and shoulder pain while only 39.7% of men do.
 The same goes for back pain, which is more common in women (51.4%) than men (44%).